 Your vehicle has vanity mirrors located on the back of the sun visors.
-Swing down the sun visor to expose the vanity mirror.
+Pull the sun visor down and lift the cover to expose the vanity mirror.

 Theft-Deterrent Systems

 Vehicle theft is big business, especially in some cities.
 Although your vehicle has a number of theft-deterrent features, we know that nothing we put on it can make it impossible to steal.